FelixOnline/v2/content/articles/2011-12-1-science-challenge-winners-announced.md

  - /news/1896/science-challenge-winners-announced
 imported: true
 comments:
+ - value: >
- - Its worth noting that Mark Henderson is not going to be Science Editor at the Times for much longer httpwwwwellcomeacukNewsMediaofficePressreleases2011WTVM053483htmYes I know but I got the posters printed back in October and only found out about that in November
+     It's worth noting that Mark Henderson is not going to be Science Editor at the Times for much longer... http://www.wellcome.ac.uk/News/Media-office/Press-releases/2011/WTVM053483.htm,Yes, I know, but I got the posters printed back in October, and only found out about that in November... :)

 # Article Taxonomies
 categories: